-When coming up with this list, I looked at who offered bundles to begin with, how much their potential savings were, and also the reputation of the company.
+When creating this list I looked at which insurers offer bundles to begin with, how much their potential savings are, and also the reputation of the insurance company.

-For this list, I focused on companies who offered at least one of the following:
+I focused on companies that offer at least one of the following:

 - A generous expected bundle discount.